DavidGomezCabeza/CheShImP/README.md

 ![alt text](https://github.com/DavidGomezCabeza/CheShImP/blob/main/Platform.png?raw=true)

+  ### 1.- CSI Path Directory.
-  ### 1.- Select the directory path for your CSI data.
+  Select the directory path for your CSI data.
 The button will open a window search and once inside the directory, just select a file from it (does not matter which one) to load you data and start the processing.

   ### 2.-